What is a bootloader?

 Connect through OTG

 FEL listens for commands over USB.
 The connection from your laptop to the OTG port that is powering the Pi is the same connection your laptop will use to communicate with the bootloader.
-Your usb cable/hub must support both charge and data, needed for power and communication, respectively.
+Your USB cable/hub must support both charge and data, needed for power and communication, respectively.

-with no arguments shows the available commands.
-The commands xfel ddr
+Invoking xfel with no arguments shows the available commands.
+The commands xfel ddr, xfel write and xfel exec are the ones we will use most.

 $ xfel